oluizeduardo/puc-menu-hub/README.md

 # puc-menu-hub

 This project is a CRUD system developed with Python and the Flask framework.
-It's a small system of register of users, restaurants and plates.
+* Register users and associate them with restaurants.
+* Users can add plates only for their restaurants.
+* Users can edit and delete plates.
+* Users can search for plates in all other restaurants.
+* Users can login and logout.

 # Screenshot